-Therefore, increased public investment in science and mātauranga Māori, including applied science, would be beneficial (Koolen-Bourke and Peart, 2022).
-Equally important is the successful delivery and application of investment which, in many circumstances, requires robust long-term environmental monitoring to assess progress.
 Co-investment funding between government and communities or businesses is one way to increase applied innovations in land management for the public good.
 Existing examples of this include Sustainable Food and Fibre Futures funding (MPI, 2022b) and the innovation fund for sustainable marine activities (Sustainable Seas National Science Challenge, 2022).
-The Ministry for Business, Innovation and Employment has also released a green paper, Te Ara Paerangi - Future Pathways, to open conversation on how to deliver a future-focused research system that is connected, resilient and adaptable, to help solve environmental challenges (MBIE, 2021c).
+The Ministry for Business, Innovation and Employment has also released a white paper, Te Ara Paerangi - Future Pathways, that in its vision includes an RSI (research, science and innovation) system "that supports wellbeing for all current and future New Zealanders, a high-wage low emissions economy, and a thriving, protected environment through excellent and impactful research, science and innovation" (MBIE, 2022a).